 As a reminder, Level 3 qualifications are equivalent to a full A-level.

 What Courses Are Offered by the National Skills Fund?

 Applicants to the National Skills Fund can gain a Level 3 qualification as part of a fully-funded learning course.
 The government has promised that qualifications will be available in a broad range of subject areas – particularly those with good job prospects.

-From April 2021, it’s expected that some 400 free courses will be available in the following areas as part of the National Skills Fund, including the below:
+From April 2021, it’s expected that courses will be available in the following areas as part of the National Skills Fund, including the below:

-The areas listed above, earmarked by the government, are believed to be of most value from a career prospects standpoint.
-It’s not yet clear if more course options will be added to the National Skills Fund in the future.
+The areas listed above, earmarked by the government, are believed to be of the most value from a career prospects standpoint.
+It’s not yet clear if more course options will be added to the fund in the future.

 Studying with an independent provider like Oxbridge gives you greater assurance that the course will not only help boost your career prospects but be engaging and enjoyable too.